dfrojas/dfrojas.github.io/_posts/2024-07-14-managing-sensitive-data-with-sops-+-age.md

 Now, let's encrypt it:

-`sops encrypt --age agethe-public-key-generated-by-age secrets.yaml > secrets.encrypted.yaml`
+`sops --encrypt secrets.yaml > secrets.encrypted.yaml`

-_The value passed to the --age argument, is your **public** key_
+_sops will know that you are using age, because of the configuration in .sops.yaml_

 It'll generate a _secrets.encrypted.yaml_ that will look like something like this: